 Create a routine

 After organizing your to-do lists, you will have to work on a new routine.
 Working dads have to struggle in this area but keep your cool, and you will manage eventually.
-Structuring the day with regular mealtimes and bedtimes is the best place to start.
+Structuring the day with regular mealtimes with healthy meals and bedtimes is the best place to start.
 At this point, you will have to consider the age and previous routine of your kids.
 Your work timings will also make a difference.
 If the children are too young, you will have to get help from a family member or pay for it.
 Setting a new routine takes some time, but life will be a lot easier once you have it in place.

 Find quality child care